The Sequence of Events that led to the 1963 Publications in "Nature" of 3C273, the first Quasar and the first Extragalactic Radio Jet: THE PARKES OCCULTATIONS

-On August 20,1962, while Hazard was still involved in his analysis, Bolton wrote a letter to Maarten Schmidt (section reproduced below) about a separate potential Parkes identification.
-He also asked ``would you also pass on to Tom (Matthews) the following position for 3C273'', but gave no reference as to its origin.
-He also added a P.S.\ saying ``The position of 3C273 is subject to arithmetic errors as yet undetected!''
+On 1962 August 20, soon after Hazard's visit, Bolton wrote to Maarten Schmidt (section reproduced below in Figure~\ref{figure3}) about a separate potential Parkes identification.
+He also asked, as a by the way, `Would you also pass on to Tom (Matthews) the following position for 3C\,273', but gave no reference as to its origin.
+He also added a P.S.\ saying `The position of 3C\,273 is subject to arithmetic errors as yet undetected!'

-It is noticeable that the positions given to Schmidt for the two components differ noticeably from the final position given by Hazard et al., in their later \textit{Nature} paper.
+The contents of the above letter raise several important questions, both by statements in the letter as well as by what is not stated in the letter.
+First of all, Bolton wrote `..following position for 3C\,273', but he then interprets the two separate occultation positions given to him by Hazard, as the positions of the two components, rather than two separate estimates of the centroid position, where the quoted position for source (a) is the position of the 136~MHz occultation, and source (b) the estimated centroid position at 410~MHz.

+Secondly, Bolton's quoted uncertainties appear quite arbitrary.
+In both (a) and (b) the claimed uncertainty in right ascension is $\pm 0.^s1$, or 1.5 arcseconds, whereas the quoted Declination error is 0.2 arcseconds, almost eight times smaller.
+These numbers were not the result of Hazard's analysis.
+The final quoted errors given by Hazard et al., in their 1963 {\em Nature} paper for the actual separate components A and B, based on both the August and October occultations are, for A, $\pm 0.^s03$ and $\pm 1.''5$, and for B, $\pm 0.^s02$ and $\pm 0.''5$ in RA and Declination respectively.

+What does not appear in Bolton's letter is any mention of the person responsible for deriving these numbers.
+Moreover, this letter was not shown to Hazard, and neither did it let Schmidt know that Hazard was the person originally responsible for the analysis.
+Thus there was no opportunity for Hazard to correct Bolton's misinterpretation of the two separate positions.
+Nor was there an opportunity for Hazard to update Schmidt as the analysis developed, especially after the October occultation.
+Similarly, there was there no opportunity for Schmidt to communicate his findings with Hazard.

-Figure 2 suggests that the optical identification, as seen by Schmidt and Matthews, was most likely what we now know as the "jet", but was initially thought to be a faint edge-on galaxy.
-The radio source has exactly the same position angle, 45$^{\circ}$, and the same length as the optical "jet", $\sim 10$ arcseconds, but displaced laterally by about 5 arcseconds.
-Such a coincidence would otherwise be most unlikely.
-However, the exact nature of the bright $\sim 13$th magnitude ``star'' is clearly uncertain; is it merely a random foreground star, or, alternatively, is it somehow associated with the ``jet''?
-This situation posed a serious question for Schmidt, as well as for us now.
-Why did this position differ from that given later in the \textit{Nature} paper?
+Figure~\ref{figure4} shows the Sky Survey image with the `Bolton' positions superimposed.
+It clearly suggests that the optical identification for 3C\,273 was most likely what we now know as the jet; the radio source is at exactly the same $45^{\circ}$ position angle as the jet and is the same length, only displaced laterally by about 5 arcseconds.
+Such a coincidence would otherwise be very unlikely.
+This jet is just what Minkowski had showed Hazard and Bolton and which he had described as an `edge-on spiral'.